Harvey Birdman, Attorney at Law

-Harvey Birdman, Attorney at Law is an American adult animated television sitcom created by Michael Ouweleen and Erik Richter for Cartoon Network's late-night programming block, Adult Swim.
+Harvey Birdman, Attorney at Law is an American adult animated sitcom created by Michael Ouweleen and Erik Richter for Cartoon Network's late-night programming block, Adult Swim.
 The first season of Harvey Birdman, Attorney at Law is the first adult animated production to be produced by Cartoon Network Studios.
-A spin-off of Space Ghost Coast to Coast, the series revolves around the activity of the Sebben & Sebben law firm, which is staffed mainly by superheroes and other characters who had originally been featured in past Hanna-Barbera cartoons, most notably Birdman and the Galaxy Trio.
+A spin-off of Space Ghost Coast to Coast, the series revolves around Harvey Birdman, originally a superhero from Birdman and the Galaxy Trio, and his new career as an attorney, defending characters who had originally been featured in past Hanna-Barbera, Warner Bros., and Metro-Goldwyn-Mayer cartoons.

 The pilot first aired as a sneak peek on Cartoon Network on December 30, 2000.
 The series officially premiered on Adult Swim on September 2, 2001, the night the block launched.
 It ended on July 22, 2007, with a total of 39 episodes, over the course of four seasons.
 The entire series has been made available on DVD, and other forms of home media, including on-demand streaming.

-A special, entitled Harvey Birdman: Attorney General, premiered on October 15, 2018, and a spin-off, Birdgirl, premiered on April 5, 2021.
+A special, entitled Harvey Birdman: Attorney General, premiered on October 15, 2018, and a spin-off, Birdgirl, premiered on April 4, 2021.

 Premise

 Harvey Birdman, Attorney at Law features ex-superhero Harvey Birdman of Birdman and the Galaxy Trio as an attorney working for a law firm alongside other cartoon stars from the 1960s and 1970s Hanna-Barbera cartoon series.
 Harvey's clients are also primarily characters taken from the Hanna-Barbera cartoon series of the same era.

 Many of Birdman's nemeses from his former cartoon series appear as attorneys, often representing the opposing side of a given case.
 Harvey usually fills the role of a criminal defense attorney, though he will act as a civil litigator or other similar roles when the plot calls for it.

 The series uses a surrealist style of comedy, featuring characters, objects, and jokes that are briefly introduced and rarely (if ever) referenced thereafter.
 Because the series relies heavily on popular culture references to classic television animation, Harvey Birdman, Attorney at Law constantly delves into parody, featuring clips of these series or specially created scenes which mimic the distinctive style of the animation being referenced.

-Harvey Birdman, Attorney at Law is the first Williams Street cartoon to maintain continuity through the entire series.
+Harvey Birdman, Attorney at Law is the first Adult Swim series to maintain continuity through the entire series.
 Various episodes reference Harvey's (or another superhero's) former crime-fighting career.
 The episode "Turner Classic Birdman" serves to bridge the gap between Birdman and the Galaxy Trio and Harvey Birdman, Attorney at Law.

 Much of the humor is derived from giving superheroes and supervillains more eccentric qualities, such as transforming mad scientist Dr. Myron Reducto into a paranoid prosecutor.
 Several of the plots revolve around popular myths about classic Hanna-Barbera characters, such as Shaggy and Scooby-Doo being recreational drug users.